 Out of all the hundreds of dog breeds that have been bred throughout the ages, not all of them are still around.
 Dog breeds come and go, and they can vary greatly between different parts of the world.
 The dog breeds you’ll find hailing from Europe or Asia will be entirely different from the breeds you might find from South America, for example.

-If you’re looking for information on strange and exotic dog breeds, look no further than these 5 breeds of dog from Argentina.
+If you’re looking for information on strange and exotic dog breeds, look no further than these 5 Argentinian dog breeds.
 You may never have heard of some of these, so get ready to learn all about the exciting breeds that hail from the South American country of Argentina.

 TABLE OF CONTENTS